 Functionize is a refreshing, highly effective alternative to conventional automation headaches.

-In comparison with Selenium and Appium-based tools, you can enjoy far less configuration and maintenance tedium.
+In comparison with Selenium and Appium-based tools, you can enjoy far less configuration and maintenance tedium in getting your mobile testing setup.
 Most importantly, you’ll benefit from much greater reliability and efficiency.

 Consider some of the many ways in which Functionize mobile app testing is superior to Appium approaches.
 Functionize: